rombat/musicbee-navidrome-sync/README.md

   * For tracks: if MusicBee rating is greater than Navidrome rating
   * For albums, if more than half of the album tracks are rated (its rating will be the average of available tracks ratings)
   * For artists, same as album, will be applied only to artists with more than 1 track
+* Tested with the following versions :
+  * MusicBee: 3.5.*
+  * Advance Tagging and Reporting Tool: 5.2.* , 5.7.*

 ## ➡️ What's next ?